 The most common treatment for allergies is antihistamine medication.
 This can effectively treat some of the symptoms of allergies.
 However, it does not address the root cause of the condition and does not take into account additional factors such as stress.

 One major contributing factor to allergies is stress.
 Stress occurs as a natural response to potentially harmful situations.
 In these situations, your sympathetic nervous system kicks in.
 Your heart rate increases, breathing quickens, blood is diverted away from your organs to your muscles, and processes such as digestion are inhibited.
 This is what is known as the “fight or flight” response.

-The fight or flight response is particularly useful if, for example, you are a caveman being stalked by a bear.
-However, in the modern world, most stresses come from ongoing pressures such as work and family issues.
-In this case, it can actually do more harm than good.
+The fight or flight response is particularly useful if, for example, you are living in our prehistoric era being stalked by a bear.
+However, in the modern world, most stresses come from ongoing pressures such as the pandemic and it’s related stressors as well as additional work and family issues.
+In these instances, it can actually do more harm than good.

 When your body is in a constant state of stress over a long period of time, symptoms begin to appear.
 These may include anxiety, insomnia, depression, headaches, fatigue or digestive problems.
 And if you suffer from allergies, it is likely that they will get worse.

 A 2014 study (Patterson et al) researched the effects of stress on allergic rhinitis symptoms.
 The results suggested that among people who suffer from allergies, those with the highest stress levels experienced more flare-ups.
 This means that by taking steps to lower your stress levels, you could reduce your allergy symptoms too.

 There are a number of ways in which you can alter your lifestyle to increase your resistance to stress.
 Simply modifying your diet and daily routine can have a real impact on your stress levels.
 In turn this can reduce your chances of allergy flare-ups.

 Make Time for Regular Exercise